ROCm/TransferBench/docs/conceptual/transferbench-workflow.rst

 Here are the steps involved in the last phase:

-1. **Validate all transfers:** Checks all transfers to confirm that the DST memory matches the expected reference results computed during the Initialize Memory step.
+1. **Validate all transfers:** Check that the DST memory matches the expected reference results computed during the Initialize Memory step.

-2. **Prepare results:** Collects timing data from each executor and assembles the final ``TestResults`` output returned to the caller.
+2. **Prepare results:** Collect timing data from each Executor and assemble the final ``TestResults`` output returned to the caller.